Mercer Global Advisors Inc. ADV Has $774,000 Stock Position in MGE Energy, Inc. (NASDAQ:MGEE)

 The business also recently announced a quarterly dividend, which was paid on Monday, June 15th.
 Stockholders of record on Monday, June 1st were issued a $0.352 dividend.
 The ex-dividend date of this dividend was Friday, May 29th.
 This represents a $1.41 dividend on an annualized basis and a dividend yield of 2.25%.
 MGE Energy’s dividend payout ratio is presently 56.18%.

 Several research analysts have issued reports on MGEE shares.
-BidaskClub lowered MGE Energy from a “hold” rating to a “sell” rating in a report on Wednesday, June 10th.
 Zacks Investment Research lowered MGE Energy from a “buy” rating to a “hold” rating in a report on Friday, June 5th.
-Finally, Bank of America began coverage on MGE Energy in a report on Tuesday, May 26th.
-They issued an “underperform” rating and a $57.00 price target on the stock.
+Bank of America began coverage on MGE Energy in a report on Tuesday, May 26th.
+They issued an “underperform” rating and a $57.00 target price on the stock.
+Finally, BidaskClub lowered MGE Energy from a “hold” rating to a “sell” rating in a report on Wednesday, June 10th.

 MGE Energy Profile